 Encephalitis:

-One of the most concerning aspects of a Nipah Virus infection is its ability to cause encephalitis, which is inflammation of the brain.
+One of the most concerning aspects of a Nipah Virus infection is its ability to cause encephalitis, which is brain inflammation.
 This condition can manifest as confusion, disorientation, and altered consciousness.
 Individuals may become agitated, delirious, or even slip into a coma.
 Encephalitis can result in long-term neurological complications for survivors, including cognitive impairments, memory problems, and seizures.

 Nipah Virus Outbreaks